The history of the American Southwest is written in stone.

 West of El Morro the rain turned to snow and produced a near whiteout.
 I followed the blinking lights of a snowplow for miles until I reached Zuni Pueblo.

 At the visitor center, Kenny, a Zuni archaeologist, shared what he was permitted to of the pueblo’s origin story, featuring Sun Father, Earth Mother, and the twin brothers, the north and morning stars.
 He spoke passionately for nearly an hour, mixing myth and science, religion and evolution, archaeology and history.

 Kenny described the creation of the world, the advent of humanity, the development of Zuni clans, and the search for Middle Place.
 For the Zuni, Middle Place is home, where peace and stability are found.

-The Zuni have occupied western New Mexico and eastern Arizona for three- or four-thousand years.
+The Zuni have occupied western New Mexico and eastern Arizona for up to four thousand years.
 They speak a language unconnected to any other Native American language.
 Zuni is the largest of New Mexico’s nineteen pueblos with a population of eleven thousand.

 The Zuni first came into contact with Europeans in 1539, when four survivors of a failed Spanish expedition arrived.
 One of the four was Estevanico, a Spanish slave from north Africa, the first African the Native Americans had ever seen.

 A year later, famed conquistador Francisco Vázquez de Coronado paid the Zuni a hostile visit.

 Soon, many Spanish explorers, missionaries, and colonists arrived.
 In the 1700s and 1800s, the Apache and Navajo regularly terrorized the Zuni.

 After his colorful lecture, Kenny led a tour of the traditional pueblo, Halona Idiwan’a, built at Middle Place.